Baemung/Kangpool_Translator/README.md

 ![800Epoch Fake image1](./evaluation/800Epoch.png)
 ![1600Epoch Fake image1](./evaluation/1600Epoch.png)

 * 0 Epoch : Pre-trained (FFHQ256) Layer.
-It will be a guide-face to map cartoon face
+It will be a guide-face to map the Cartoon face

 * 800 Epochs : Not bad.
-But glasses is represented weird.
+But glasses are represented weird.

 * 1600 Epochs : Good.
 But some images are dimmed.